Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 I use all of the mods listed in [TPF’s corresponding section](https://thephoenixflavour.com/tpf/mod-installation/lighting/).

 ## 3.10 Visual FX
-I use all of the mods listed in [TPF’s corresponding section](https://thephoenixflavour.com/tpf/mod-installation/visual-fx/).
+I use all of the mods listed in [TPF’s corresponding section](https://thephoenixflavour.com/tpf/mod-installation/visual-fx/) with the exception of:

+**Removed Frozen Electrocuted Combustion - Settings Loader** - Unnecessary with the newer version of Frozen Electrocuted Combustion

 **I've changed the instructions for the following mod:**